isonic1/fakename/README.md

     $ gem install fakename

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake false` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+	$ irb

+	require 'fakename'

+	data = Fake.new

+	data.hashed_data <- returns all data in a hash data.name <- full name
+	data.first_name <- only first name
+	data.methods <- see all availble methods

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/fakename.
+Bug reports and pull requests are welcome on GitHub at https://github.com/isonic1/fakename.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License